waynegramlich/bom_manager/README.md

 * Search: A search has a name that is unique across the entire collection and winnows rows of a specific down to ones that meet project requirements.
-Each CAD part name in a project must match at least one search name in one of the collections.
+Each project part name in a project must match at least one search name in one of the collections.

 With these new concepts the over all BOM manager process is:

 1. Each order specifies one or more projects.

-2. Each project generates a list named CAD parts.
+2. Each project generates a list named project parts.

-3. BOM manager searches all of the selected collections to find searches that match CAD part names.
+3. BOM manager searches all of the selected collections to find searches that match project part names.

 4. Each search generates a list available manufacturer parts.
 (As before)